 Free (Nonpartisan) 2020 U. S. Presidential Election Cards from The Research Parent

 Kids’ Government Activities Pinterest Board

-I have a Kids’ Government Activities Pinterest Board with some amazing election activities and unit studies for a number of ages.
+I have a Kids’ Government Activities Pinterest Board with election activities and unit studies for a number of ages.

 (Stock Photo/Illustration at the top of the post by Lorelyn Medina.)